-Recently the ultimate design of the Bar Margot was created by the Meyer Davis Studio at Four Seasons Hotel Atlanta.
-Discover more details about this amazing design project.
+The Ultimate Design of Bar Margot in Four Seasons Hotel Atlanta ⇒ Meyer Davis Studio has created the ultimate design of the Bar Margot at Four Seasons Hotel Atlanta.
 Meyer Davis Studio has created a bold and whimsical world that pays homage to Wes Anderson’s modern film classic, The Royal Tenenbaums, for Bar Margot, Chef Ford Fry’s new restaurant in the Four Seasons Hotel Atlanta.
 The design blends wit and whimsy, moodiness and drama and infuses the cool charm of modern Southern hospitality throughout.

-The design brief for Bar Margot began with the refresh an existing bar at Four Seasons Hotel Atlanta.
-Four Seasons were seeking high design that would match the high standard of service at the hotel.
-They wanted to bring life to the space, be bold, and create the ambiance of a gentleman’s club.
-They were willing to take risks and have a little fun, while appreciating the tradition of tailored design – to modernize but not compromise the Four Seasons standards.
-They wanted bright colors and patterns, something different, which led them to realize that they needed a fresh operator.
+The design brief for Bar Margot began with the refresh of an existing bar at Four Seasons Hotel Atlanta.
+Four Seasons were seeking a high design that would match the high standard of service at the hotel.
+They wanted to bring life to the space, be bold, and create the ambience of a gentleman’s club.
+They were willing to take risks and have a little fun while appreciating the tradition of tailored design – to modernize but not compromise the Four Seasons standards.
+They wanted bright colours and patterns, something different, which led them to realize that they needed a fresh operator.
 Will Meyer and Gray Davis suggested who they believed would be the perfect change agent, Ford Fry.

 Ford Fry is a James Beard Award nominee, and a local hero on the Atlanta food scene, his Rocket Farm restaurant empire now oversees eleven restaurants, including two other restaurants designed by Meyer Davis Studio, St. Cecilia and King + Duke.
 Ford saw the quirkiness and boldness of the new design direction and took to looking at Wes Anderson films to evolve the story from there.
 He came back with the concept of Bar Margot, inspired by Margot Tenenbaum, the contradictory, literary genius played by Gwyneth Paltrow in the cult classic, The Royal Tenenbaums.